-Reflexology has it’s own education, national testing and associations.
-It is recognizably as a stand alone profession by the National Council for Reflexology Educators (NCRE) as well as The American Reflexology Certification Board (ARCB) and The Reflexology Association of America (RAA).
+Reflexology has its own education, national testing, and associations.
+It is recognized as a stand alone profession by the NCRE as well as The American Reflexology Certification Board (ARCB) and The Reflexology Association of America (RAA).

 At this time there are a handful of states that have reflexology laws with differing regulations.
 This is a good chance to observe the pros and cons with differences in each of the laws.
 One common agreement is that it is imperative reflexology be exempt from massage to remain a stand-alone profession, which most states have established.
-While that seems like protection, ongoing bills need to be monitored to not include reflexology in their law or removal of existing exemptions...
+While that seems like protection, ongoing bills need to be monitored to not include reflexology in their law or removal of existing exemptions.

 Click Here to Download the Article Legislation: “To have a law or not to have a law?
 That is the question!”

 Watch this video to know more about legislation in the U.S.

 To receive the NCRE Ebook, Where Education and Legislation Meet, for use in your curriculum and to gain better understanding of how legislation impacts our field, APPLY as an Advocate or NCREd.